 $ find /lib

 This method can be combined with the package manager method above to be somewhat automated and somewhat accurate.
 However, components can and will be missed by these methods.

 You can search the National Vulnerability Database to see if any of your software packages (with version numbers) have any known vulnerabilities.
 If so, you'll need to mitigate those vulnerabilities or provide a security update to your device's software to upgrade those packages to the latest version.

-We've built a tool to do this for you, at www.devicevulnerabilitychecker.com.
+We've built a tool to create a CBOM /SBOM for you.
 Paste in your software BOM in one of several supported formats, and the tool will automatically search the NVD and inform you of any known vulnerabilities.